joaocarnevalli/Dr.Diabetes-MachineLearning/README.md

     - Post Overload:
         - Greater than or equal to 126mg/dL
     - Casual blood glucose:
-        -greater than or equal to 200mg/dL
+        - greater than or equal to 200mg/dL